Obama's alleged criticism of Netanyahu enlivens Israeli election

 Several Israeli officials questioned whether the quotes attributed to Obama reflected the view of his administration, which, like the Netanyahu government, has played up the strength of bilateral ties on issues ranging from the Palestinians to the Syrian insurgency and Iran's disputed nuclear programme.

-Vice premier Silvan Shalom, of the Likud party, told Israel's Army Radio: "I don't know if these things were said because he (Obama) did not say them in his own voice."
+Vice Premier Silvan Shalom, of the Likud, told Israel's Army Radio: "I don't know if these things were said, because he (Obama) did not say them in his own voice."

-Shalom appeared to acknowledge tensions between Netanyahu and Obama.
+Shalom appeared to acknowledged tensions between Netanyahu and Obama.
 But he praised the U.S. president's tack on Iran - Israel's main regional worry - and said bilateral ties trumped personal "baggage".

 "I have seen many countries where the relationship between the leaders was good but there were no common interests and thus no cooperation.
 By contrast, in other places where there were interests but, perhaps, the relationships were less good, the interests were ultimately what took precedent," Shalom said.